How to Make Personalized DIY Seed Envelopes

-Today’s post includes a complete tutorial for making your own personalized DIY seed packets – perfect for gift giving!
+Today’s post includes a complete tutorial for making your own personalized DIY seed envelopes – perfect for gift giving!
 These seed packets are great tucked into a Mother’s Day gift, Easter basket or spring gardening gift basket!
-Scroll down for all the details, including a complete Cricut tutorial.
+Scroll down for all the details, including a complete Cricut tutorial to add personalization!

 This post contains affiliate links, which means if you make a purchase through them, I may receive a commission from a third party at no extra cost to you.
 All opinions are my own, and I only share links to products I personally use, love and trust.

 - A Cricut Tutorial for Creating Seed Envelopes

 - DIY Seed Envelope Video Tutorial

 - Step 1: Gather your supplies for your DIY seed envelopes

 - Step 2: Download you font & upload it to your Cricut Design Space

 - Step 4: Design & select drawing and cutting functions